There are practical issues to think about when you know you are dying. These might include your will, your finances and the type of funeral you want.

-Most people want to make a will, to make sure that the money and possessions they leave behind go to the people they want it to.
-This is a legal document which needs to be prepared and written in the right way.
-Often it is best to pay a solicitor to help you.
-This is usually inexpensive.
+A will is a legal document which needs to be prepared and written in the right way.
+Often it's best to pay a solicitor to help you.

 The guidance on drawing up a will describes the process and how to list your assets to discuss with the solicitor.
 It also lists the documents and information (bank details, insurance policies etc) that your next of kin may need to register your death.

-There may be certain music, songs, poems or prayers you would like to have.
-You may want to have the funeral at a specific church and be buried in a certain cemetery.
-You can also say whether you want a burial or cremation.
+There might be certain music, songs, poems or prayers that you’d like to have.
+You might want to have the funeral at a specific church and be buried in a certain cemetery.
+You can say whether you want a burial or cremation.

 There is no wrong or right way to do any of these things.
 It is a very personal issue and up to you and your close relatives and friends.
 The important thing is to let someone know your wishes.

-If you would like to plan your funeral before you die, most funeral directors will be very understanding and can help you.
+If you would like to plan your own funeral, a funeral director can help you with this.
 They will do all they can to make this time as easy as possible for you.

 Choosing a funeral director can be difficult.
-Friends or relatives who have had to arrange a funeral may be able to suggest someone.
+Friends or relatives who have had to arrange a funeral in the past might be able to suggest someone.

 You can also contact the National Association of Funeral Directors.
 They can give you details of local funeral directors.